 A list of all existing neurotoxins and their effects could easily fill several volumes, so we will focus on a few examples:

 Lead – a highly poisonous metal present in high concentrations through the burning of fossil fuels, mining, and manufacturing.
-The potential for water contamination is elevated in locations close to minds, industrial plants, and waste dumps.
+The potential for water contamination is elevated in locations close to mines, industrial plants, and waste dumps.
 It may also be present in cheap ceramics and porcelain, which can leach into food, and children’s products made of vinyl or plastic.
 People with high blood lead levels have been shown to be 4.9 times as likely to suffer from panic disorder.28

 Mercury – environmental levels of this metal are elevated near hydroelectric, mining, pulp, and paper industries.
 It can make its way into bodies of water such as lakes and streams where the microorganisms convert it to methylmercury.
 This form of mercury may be found at its highest levels in longer-living predator fish such as shark, swordfish, king mackerel, albacore tuna, and tilefish.
 Methylmercury has the potential to increase intracellular concentrations of calcium ions around neurons29.
 Excitatory neurotransmitters such as glutamate can facilitate excessive calcium ion influx, inducing excitotoxicity and severe anxiety.